AdamRaichu/server-side-commands/README.md

 Detailed information on commands and configuration can be found on [the wiki][wiki].

+## FAQ

+### The version title says for game version `1.19.4`, but Modrinth says `1.19-1.19.4`.
+What gives?

+When I am developing, I use the latest version of the fabric api available for the version I am working on (which is usually the latest stable version of Minecraft).
+While I don't expect there to be incompatability issues between the 1.19.4 and 1.19 api, there may be a change I am not aware of.
+Also, I generally like to encourage use of the latest version anyway.

+### Forge port?

+Maybe.
+The Forge documentation is not as thorough as I would like, but we'll see.
+I can probably figure it out by looking at other mods.

+If I do end up making a forge port it will lag behind the fabric version.

+### Will you support \<specific version\>?

+I would be happy to look at the API docs for a specific version to see if the code I have in place now works (with possible minor changes).
+Please create an issue to request a version.

 ## My Modpack Policy

 So my mod is posted under the MIT license, which meanse you can do a lot with it.
 However, if you include it in a modpack which is distributed on Modrinth, I would appreciate linking back here and/or inviting me to your project and giving me a small portion of the revenue from the project.
 This is completely volunteer work for me.